The Becker-D\"oring process: pathwise convergence and phase transition phenomena: Phase transition

-In this section, we prove Theorem \ref{thm_mes_stat}.
+and thus $\Pi^n$ is the unique invariant distribution of the SBD process on $\Ec_\rho^n$.
 We start by some algebraic manipulations of the non-equilibirum potential given in Eq.~\eqref{eq:entropy}.
 We recall that $z_s$ is defined in Eq.~\eqref{eq:critical_zs}.
 One has, for any $c \in \Ec_\rho^n$, and $z\leq z_s$,

 (with convention $0 \ln 0 = 0$), where we recall that $\mathcal H$ is the relative entropy of the DBD equations, given in Eq.~\eqref{eq:entropy}, and the term $R_n$ is given by